 Because of many things, Calera is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Calera really has some of the features that families look for when choosing a good community to raise children.
 Is Calera perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 One downside of living in Calera, however, is that residents on average have to contend with a long commute, spending on average 34.10 minutes every day commuting to work.

-The citizens of Calera are very well educated compared to the average community in the nation: 36.59% of adults in Calera have a bachelor's degree or even advanced degree.
+The population of Calera is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.59% of adults in Calera have a bachelor's degree or even advanced degree.

 The per capita income in Calera in 2010 was $25,437, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $101,748 for a family of four.
 However, Calera contains both very wealthy and poor people as well.

 Calera is an extremely ethnically-diverse city.
 The people who call Calera home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Calera residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Calera include English, German, Scottish, and Italian.